mbrace-ltd/insiderTrading/README.md

 Historical stock prices for the same companies was scraped from YahooFinance via yfinance.
 The generated strategies were backtested via Backtrader.

-Documentation for the project is available at <a href="https://www.mbrace.ltd/projects/insider_trading"> Mbrace - Insider Trading</a>